gregdetre/healthyselfjournal/docs/planning/finished/250917d_project_rename.md

 #### Stage: Update docs and examples
 - [ ] Replace CLI command and name in `docs/reference/*.md` and `README.md`:
   - `healthyselfjournal` → NEW_CLI_NAME
-  - "Healthy Self Journal" → New brand
+  - "Healthyself Journal" → New brand
 - [ ] Update any code blocks and example commands.

-Acceptance: `rg -n "healthyselfjournal|Healthy Self Journal" docs README.md` returns no results.
+Acceptance: `rg -n "healthyselfjournal|Healthyself Journal" docs README.md` returns no results.

 #### Stage: Clean environment and verify locally